fayimora/ecs739p-cw2/README.md

 All The above mentioned scripts run in Apache Spark.
 The input could also be in the local file system or HDFS.
 The output however is written to the local file system.

+`create_mappings.py` code that we used to attempt renaming nodes in the G+ dataset `sort.py` a utility to help sort output from triangles job

+The `resources` folder contains the output we used in our analysis